Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters: Introduction

 \subsection{Summary of contributions}

-In this paper, we develop a unified framework of approximation algorithms for the discrete Wasserstein barycenter problem \eqref{eq:def_barycenter}.
-Our approach is based on systematic candidate-support reduction and yields provable guarantees that improve upon the best-known results in the literature.
-The main contributions are summarized below. \begin{enumerate} \item[(i)] We establish the first polynomial-time approximation scheme (PTAS) for the Wasserstein barycenter problem.
-In particular, we propose a family of algorithms parameterized by an integer $t$ that achieve a $(1+\alpha)$-approximation guarantee with running time polynomial in $(nk)^{1/\alpha}$ and $d$.
+We develop a unified candidate-support reduction framework for the discrete Wasserstein barycenter problem \eqref{eq:def_barycenter}.
+The framework converts the design of approximation algorithms into the construction of a small set that approximates every tuplewise barycenter location.
+Its main results are as follows. \begin{enumerate} \item[(i)] We prove the first PTAS for the discrete type-$2$ Wasserstein barycenter problem.
+For every $\alpha\in(0,1]$, the proposed family of algorithms attains a $(1+\alpha)$ multiplicative guarantee in time polynomial in $(nk)^{1/\alpha}$ and $d$.

-\item[(ii)] We present both randomized (sampling-based) and deterministic variants, with the same approximation guarantee.
-In the special case of equally weighted input measures, we further refine the construction to obtain an improved approximation ratio.
+\item[(ii)] We provide both randomized sampling and deterministic enumeration variants.
+Under equal weights, sampling without replacement yields the sharper ratio $1+(k-t)/(t(k-1))$, compared with $1+1/t$ for general weights.

-\item[(iii)] We evaluate the proposed algorithms on both synthetic and real datasets, including instances with many input measures and instances with a large support size.
-The results demonstrate that our methods are computationally practical and produce high-quality barycenters in challenging regimes. \end{enumerate}
+\item[(iii)] We evaluate the algorithms on synthetic and real datasets that include many input measures and large marginal supports.
+The results show that the reduced-support models are computationally practical and produce high-quality barycenters in regimes where the full MOT formulation is intractable.

+\item[(iv)] We extend the support-reduction principle in two directions.
+For sparse type-$2$ barycenters, the same candidate set yields a $(1+1/t)$ value guarantee when the restricted mixed-integer model is solved to optimality.
+For type-$1$ barycenters, we derive exact and approximate candidate-support constructions based on coordinatewise weighted medians. \end{enumerate}

 The remainder of the paper is organized as follows.
-In Section~\ref{section:reduction}, we present preliminary results that form the basis of our approximation framework.
-In Section~\ref{section:W2_withrep}, we develop a subset sampling algorithm and its deterministic counterpart, and analyze their computational complexity and approximation guarantees.
-In Section~\ref{section:W2_improved}, we show that, under uniform weights, the approximation ratio can be further improved via a modified sampling procedure and its deterministic counterpart.
-Section~\ref{section:experiments} reports numerical results, and Section~\ref{section:conclusion} concludes the paper.
+Section~\ref{section:reduction} develops the candidate-support reduction framework.
+Section~\ref{section:W2_withrep} presents randomized and deterministic algorithms for general weights, and Section~\ref{section:W2_improved} sharpens the guarantee under equal weights.
+Section~\ref{section:experiments} reports the numerical results.
+Section~\ref{section:extension} studies sparse type-$2$ and type-$1$ extensions, and Section~\ref{section:conclusion} concludes.